 Liz joined the University in 2005 as a Senior Lecturer in the Nursing team.
 Prior to working in higher education Liz held a range of senior clinical and educational posts within an acute NHS Trust.

-Liz is a qualified nurse and midwife and has experience of working across a number of clinical areas within acute and community care.
-She also has senior level experience of supporting workforce development through education and training.
+Liz is a Registered Nurse and Registered Midwife, an experienced nursing academic and a Fellow of the HEA.
+Following clinical practice, working across a number of clinical areas within acute and community care, she has been involved in higher education across a range of pre-and post-registration and Continuing Professional Development (CPD) programmes.
+Liz has senior level experience of supporting workforce development through education and training.

 Liz now works as a Principal Lecturer within the School of Health and Community Studies and teaches across both undergraduate and postgraduate nursing and healthcare courses.